Kobe earthquake

-An earthquake occurred on January 17, 1995, at 05:46:53 JST (January 16 at 20:46:53 UTC) in the southern part of Hyōgo Prefecture, Japan, including the region known as Hanshin.
-It measured 6.9 on the moment magnitude scale and had a maximum intensity of 7 on the JMA Seismic Intensity Scale (XI-XII on the Modified Mercalli Intensity Scale).
+The Kobe earthquake, also known as the Great Hanshin Earthquake (阪神淡路大震災, Hanshin-Awaji daishinsai), occurred on January 17, 1995, at 05:46:53 JST in the southern part of Hyōgo Prefecture, Japan, including the region of Hanshin.
+It measured 6.9 on the moment magnitude scale and had a maximum intensity of 7 on the JMA Seismic Intensity Scale (XI–XII on the Modified Mercalli intensity scale).
 The tremors lasted for approximately 20 seconds.
 The focus of the earthquake was located 17 km beneath its epicenter, on the northern end of Awaji Island, 20 km away from the center of the city of Kobe.

-Approximately 6,434 people died as a result of this earthquake; about 4,600 of them were from Kobe.
-Among major cities, Kobe, with its population of 1.5 million, was the closest to the epicenter and hit by the strongest tremors.
-This was Japan's deadliest earthquake in the 20th century after the Great Kantō earthquake in 1923, which claimed more than 105,000 lives.
+At least 5,000 people died, about 4,600 of them from Kobe.
+Kobe, with its population of 1.5 million, was the closest major city to the epicenter and hit by the strongest tremors.
+It was Japan's second deadliest earthquake in the 20th century after the 1923 Great Kantō earthquake, in which more than 105,000 people died.

 Earthquake

-Most of the largest earthquakes in Japan are caused by subduction of the Philippine Sea Plate or Pacific Plate, with mechanisms that involve either energy released within the subducting plate or the accumulation and sudden release of stress in the overlying plate.
+Most of the largest earthquakes in Japan are caused by subduction of the Philippine Sea plate or Pacific plate, with mechanisms that involve either energy released within the subducting plate or the accumulation and sudden release of stress in the overlying plate.
 Earthquakes of these types are especially frequent in the coastal regions of northeastern Japan.

 The Great Hanshin earthquake belonged to a third type, called an "inland shallow earthquake".
 Earthquakes of this type occur along active faults.
 Even at lower magnitudes, they can be very destructive because they often occur near populated areas and because their hypocenters are located less than 20 km below the surface.
 The Great Hanshin earthquake began north of the island of Awaji, which lies just south of Kobe.
 It spread toward the southwest along the Nojima Fault on Awaji and toward the northeast along the Suma and Suwayama faults, which run through the center of Kobe.
 Observations of deformations in these faults suggest that the area was subjected to east–west compression, which is consistent with previously known crustal movements.
-Like other earthquakes recorded in western Japan between 1891 and 1948, the 1995 earthquake had a strike-slip mechanism that accommodated east–west shortening of the Eurasian Plate due to its collision with the Philippine Sea Plate in central Honshu.
+Like other earthquakes recorded in western Japan between 1891 and 1948, the 1995 earthquake had a strike-slip mechanism that accommodated east–west shortening of the Eurasian plate due to its collision with the Philippine Sea plate in central Honshu.

-The Mj 7.3 earthquake struck at 05:46 JST on the morning of January 17, 1995.
+The Mj 7.3 earthquake struck at 05:46:53 JST on the morning of January 17, 1995.
 It lasted for 20 seconds.
 During this time the south side of the Nojima Fault moved 1.5 meters to the right and 1.2 meters downwards.
 There were four foreshocks, beginning with the largest (Mj 3.7) at 18:28 on the previous day.